Is It Worth Getting a Doctorate in Education (EdD)?

 How Much Could a Doctorate Increase Your Salary on Average?

 Salary expectations with a Doctor of Education can be hard to determine for specific jobs, but the salary outlook for EdD careers in general appears to be steady.
-While the BLS does not record EdD holders’ salary data separate from non-EdD holders, one common occupation for those known to enroll in doctor of education programs is the postsecondary education administrator.
-For that job, the highest 10% earned more than $199,400, while the median annual salary was $97,500.
-Below is a sample of top 10% earners vs median annual salaries for other common EdD jobs for comparison.
+While the BLS does not record EdD holders’ salary data separately from non-EdD holders, a common occupation among those who enroll in EdD programs is postsecondary education administrator.
+For that job, the highest 10% earned more than $212,420, while the median annual salary was $103,960

 Is an EdD Degree Worth It: FAQs

-When trying to decide whether to get an EdD degree or not, candidates often have questions about the programs they are considering applying to.
+When deciding whether to pursue an EdD, candidates often have questions about the programs they are considering.
 Some frequently asked questions are below.

 Is a PhD More Prestigious than an EdD?